If you are a seller, then Amazon return policies are something you should pay keen attention to.

-If a buyer sends the item (worth $100 or more) within the U.S., it is important that he/she insures the consignment and further, ship it with the signature of the shipping service.
+If a buyer sends the item (worth $100 or more) within the U.S., it is important that he/she ensures the consignment and further, ship it with the signature of the shipping service.

 On the other hand, an item that is work $35 or more should be returned to the seller along with a trackable link from the shipping service.
-Items that are below $35, Amazon suggests buyers to use USPS delivery service.
+For items that are below $35, Amazon suggests buyers use the USPS delivery service.

 If Amazon determines that if it requires further details while investigating a claim, it sends you an email, which you should respond within 3 calendar days.

 But if you fail to respond to this claim notification within 3 calendar days, it grants the claim in customer’s favor and debits the claim amount from your account.